rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 $:END

-This makes the test suite fail since the print statement is outputting event information that the test does not expect to find.
+This makes the test suite fail since the print statement is outputting event information that the tests do not expect to find.

 This might be a downside of doctest, that it captures stdout and asserts on it.
-Normally a print statement should not affect the logic of the game, so it should be fine.
+Normally a print statement should not affect the function of the code, so it should be fine.

 On the other hand, if we use print statements for debugging, maybe it's a good